Handgun Training and Handgun Courses

 The majority of handgun accidents are attributed to improper handling and lack of knowledge of handguns and handgun safety.
 We teach safety first in all our courses, as it is the most important responsibility in owning a handgun and shooting.

 Our classes are limited in size so that each student receives individual attention and direction.
 We teach classes the right way; no cutting corners or skipping over portions of the courses.
 Our NRA and LTC classes are subject to being audited by either NRA or Texas Department of Public Safety and we teach them according to the guidelines and even add additional handgun training content not required.
 You are not just a number when you take one of our courses and we strive to give you more training than expected.

-The Texas LTC Course is not a handgun training course and only includes some minimal handgun safety instruction.
-It is a course to teach the laws of Texas relating to concealed carry and where you can carry a concealed handgun.
-There is not a pre-training requirement but the State of Texas expects students to know how to operate their handgun and to be able to shoot with a degree of accuracy when they sign up for the LTC course.
-If you lack gun handling competency then the Beginner Pistol, or NRA Basics to Pistol Shooting Class are excellent in pre-paring a student for the Texas LTC course.
-We also offer a combination Handgun Shooting Training Class and LTC Class where you can get the fundamentals training and LTC Class in one day.
+The Texas LTC Course does not include shooting fundamentals training and only includes handgun safety instruction.
+It is a course to teach the laws of Texas relating to concealed carry and where you can carry a concealed handgun and when you can legally use it in self-defense.
+There is no pre-training requirement, but the State of Texas expects students to know how to operate their handgun and to be able to shoot with a degree of accuracy when they take the LTC course.
+If you are a beginner or have never had any professional instruction, the Basic Pistol & LTC Qualification Class, or NRA Basics to Pistol Shooting Class are excellent in preparing you for the Texas LTC shooting qualification.
+Both of these classes will teach you the proper fundamentals of shooting accuracy and gun safety.

 What’s Your Handgun Skill Level?

 Handgun owners that never take any handgun courses, rarely practice or never practice shooting, don’t understand handgun safety, don’t know how to shoot properly, and often get innocent people killed in a life and death encounter with a criminal.

 2. Aware improvement needed